Neural Networks for ID Gap Orbit Distortion Compensation in PETRA III: NEURAL NETWORKS

 Here, we propose a NN approach which, taking arbitrary ID gap configurations as input, predicts the corresponding impact on the electron beam orbit giving the transverse position at the BPMs as output.
 The NN are capable to learn complex nonlinear relationships between the ID settings and transverse position using training data.
 Figure~\ref{fig:NN} illustrates a schematic representation of a generalized NN architecture mapping the ID gap sizes to the closed orbit.

 Each training input is loaded into the neural network in a process called forward propagation.
 Once the model has produced an output, this predicted output is compared against the given target output in a process called back-propagation.
 Stochastic gradient descent is used to minimize a loss function, quantifying the error produced by the model.
-The parameters of the model are updated at each iteration (or epoch) so that its output better fits the target output.
+The parameters of the model are updated at each iteration (or epoch) so that its output better fits the target.

 The NNs are implemented using Keras with Tensorflow backend \cite{keras,tensorflow}, using mean squared error as the loss function.
-The models are trained using the back-propagation method employing the Adam optimizer \cite{Adam} for 200 or less epochs.
+The models are trained using the back-propagation method employing the Adam optimizer \cite{Adam} for 200 or fewer epochs.
 The training takes between 10 and 50 minutes on a single desktop-class CPU depending on the model.
-A variety of NN architecture features was screened including regularization methods and activation functions in order to optimise the model structures.
+A variety of NN architecture features was screened including regularization methods and activation functions in order to optimize the model structures, described in Sect.~\ref{sect:sweep}.
 Weights\&Biases \cite{wandb} was used to automate hyperparameters tuning, exploring the space of possible models and allowing to identify the best suited ones for the problem.
 In the following subsections the model architectures considered are described.